FreeCell Online – Play the FreeCell Card Game

 What are the free cells for?

-They are temporary holding spaces to help you rearrange cards and build longer alternating sequences on the tableau or reach the foundations.
+Temporary holding spaces to help you rearrange cards and build longer sequences.

 Any beginner strategy?